Far-right leagues

 The far-right leagues (ligues d'extrême droite) were several French far-right movements opposed to parliamentarism, which mainly dedicated themselves to military parades, street brawls, demonstrations and riots.
 The term ligue was often used in the 1930s to distinguish these political movements from parliamentary parties.
-After having appeared first at the end of the 19th century, during the Dreyfus affair, they became common in the 1920s and 1930s, and famously participated in the 6 February 1934 crisis and riots which overthrew the second Cartel des gauches, i.e. the center-left coalition government led by Édouard Daladier.
+After having appeared first at the end of the 19th century during the Dreyfus affair, they became common in the 1920s and 1930s, and famously participated in the 6 February 1934 crisis and riots which overthrew the second Cartel des gauches, the center-left coalition government led by Édouard Daladier.

-For a long time, the French left wing had been convinced that these riots had been an attempted coup d'état against the French Republic.
-Although contemporary historians have shown that, despite the riots and the ensuing collapse of the governing left wing, there had been no organized plans to overthrow Daladier's Radical-Socialist government, this widespread belief led to the creation of the anti-fascist movement in France, and later to the dissolving of these leagues in 1936 by the leftist Popular Front government headed by Léon Blum.
+In the decades following the crisis, the French Left generally believed that these riots represented an attempted coup d'état against the French Republic.
+Contemporary historians have shown that, despite the riots and their impact on the ruling coalition, the leagues and their leaders had not made organized plans to overthrow Daladier's government.
+The widespread concern over fascist organizing led to the mobilization of the anti-fascist movement in France, and the dissolution of the leagues in 1936 by the Popular Front government headed by Léon Blum; this was met by an intensification of violence by prominent far-right organizations.